dickensas/kotlin-gradle-templates/sboot-wsock/README.md

 Then launch index.html as http://localhost:8080/index.html

-The connection status will be displayed using sockjs and stomp wensocket JS clients
+The connection status will be displayed using sockjs and stomp web socket JS clients